cs5500-neu/admin/syllabus.md

 By the end of this course, you will:

 * Learn about the Software Development Lifecycle.
-* Learn about effective design patterns (and antipatterns).
+* Learn about effective design patterns and antipatterns.
 * Gain experience building larger software.
 * Gain experience writing tests.
-* Learn a few specific tools(e.g. git) that will be relevant to your professional career.
+* Learn a few specific tools (e.g. git) that will be relevant to your professional career.

 ## Resources

 All resources can be accessed for free using your academic email.
 Northeastern Libraries provides free access to [O'Reilly Online](https://www.oreilly.com/library-access/).
 Click

-All required and recommended textbooks can be acccessed using [this playlist](https://learning.oreilly.com/playlists/3fe75854-f930-45ce-999c-b37110896161).
+All required and recommended textbooks can be acccessed using [this playlist](https://learning.oreilly.com/playlists/fe125c06-2637-4b38-8e08-fa30895b46f5).
 Or you can just search for the title on O'Reilly Online.

-The following are required textbooks:

-* The Phoenix Project

-The following are recommended textbooks:

-* The Pragmatic Programmer
-* Clean Code
-* Refactoring
-* Mythical Man-Month
+Most readings will focus on the following books: The Pragmatic Progammer, Code Complete, and Working Effectively with Legacy Code.

 ## Prerequisites